HeptaSean/PySeedRecover/README.md

   -b API KEY, --blockfrost API KEY
                         check on BlockFrost
 ```
+> **WARNING:** If you give your (partial knowledge of your) seed phrase to
+> this script on the command line, this information will be in the history
+> of the shell you are using.
+> It is also visible on screen and can perhaps be scrolled back.
+> For security, clear the history and close the terminal after using this
+> script.

 We are using a test wallet that I generated with the following seed phrase:
 ```